cloudfoundry/upgrade-all-services-cli-plugin/README.md

     -check-up-to-date                         - checks and fails if any service instance is not up-to-date.
 An instance is not up-to-date if it is marked as upgradable or belongs to a deactivated plan
     -check-deactivated-plans                  - checks and fails if any of the plans have been deactivated
 ```

+### Internals

+#### Semver
+Both the `github.com/blang/semver/v4` and `github.com/hashicorp/go-version` semver libraries are used.
+The aim is to use
+`github.com/hashicorp/go-version` as the default and `github.com/blang/semver/v4` where needed.
+While you might imagine
+that using one library would be cleaner than using two, we make use of unique features in each library.
+Attempts
+have been made to standardise on one library, but it resulted in worse code, so we decided to continue to use two
+libraries.